ikozyr-intellective/devops.intellectivelab.com/enterprise-search/configure-uie-for-use.md

 	![uie-folder](.\images\image66.png)

-Install Crawler as a service
+To install Crawler as a service:
 - In Command Prompt, go to the folder where `nssm.exe` is located (e.g `C:\Program Files\nssm\win64\nssm`) and type `nssm install crawler-7.6.1`
 - Select the path to the `run-crawler.cmd` folder:

 	![uie-folder](.\images\image67.png)

-- On Details tab, enter the below information and click `Install service`:
+- On Details tab, enter the information below and click `Install service`:

 	![uie-folder](.\images\image68.png)

 - Verify that the services have been installed in Windows Services:

 	![uie-folder](.\images\image69.png)